 X-Linked recessive trait-credit to US National Library of Medicine

-It is when the defective genes on the Y chromosome get transferred to the son.
+Y-linked inheritance occurs when the defective genes on the Y chromosome are transferred to the son.
 Y-linked inheritance is also called holandric inheritance.
 Y-linked transmission is possible between the father and son.

 X-Linked inheritance -credit to US National Library of Medicine